arnauochoa/Image-Segmentation/src/stb-master/tests/oversample/README.md

 You can avoid this by caching multiple variants of a character which were rendered independently from the vector data.
-For example, you might cache 3 versions of a char, at 0, 1/3, and 2/3rds of a pixel horizontal offset, and always require characters to fall on integer positions vertically.
+For example, you might cache 3 versions of a char, at 0, 1/3, and 2/3rds of a pixels horizontal offset, and always require characters to fall on integer positions vertically.